My shop

 • flat textile structure,

-• limited thermal performance.
+• limited warmth performance.

 Hand-knitted socks follow a different logic: